Order up for a “frustrated, angsty, stuck, utterly perplexed dude?” Caution advised; content is hot.

 Raised in Oregon and lover of all things PNW: the vistas, the food, the beer, the “relaxed” vibes, the Blazers, the “weirdness.”
 I’m all about it

-Been married for two years to my lovely wife Alexis.
+Been married for four years to my lovely wife Alexis.
 She is an incredibly talented and gifted researcher and her dance moves are unrivaled west of the Mississippi

 Huge and I mean huge gamer.
-Presently getting engrossed in the meta and complexity of Marvel Rivals but back in the old days played Overwatch, Rocket League, Halo, Gears of War, and many more
+Presently getting engrossed in the meta and complexity of Overwatch but back in the old days played Rocket League, Halo, Gears of War, and many more

 The gaming extends to the board game scene as well.
 Getting more and more acquainted with DnD with time but love the games that require hours and hours of learning